 At the first level of processing, conceptual inference derives beliefs that are consistent with the agent's perceptions or with its predictions.
-This involves matching antecedents of conceptual rules against elements like (robot ^id R1 ^radius 0.1) and (object ^id O1 ^distance 6.3 ^angle 0.0 ^radius 0.2) to infer beliefs like (robot-at ^id (R1 O1) ^distance 6.0).
+This involves matching antecedents of conceptual rules against elements like (robot ^id R1 ^radius 0.15) and (object ^id O1 ^distance 2.0 ^angle 0.0 ^radius 0.4) to infer beliefs like (robot-at ^id (R1 O1) ^distance 2.0).
 The mechanism is similar to that in production systems (Neches et al., 1987) and logic programming languages like Prolog (Clocksin & Mellish, 1981).
 For each matched rule, PUG instantiates the head, computes values for numeric attributes, and adds the resulting belief, using the :veracity field to compute its belief's degree of match.
 Once the architecture has handled all concepts in this way, it applies the process recursively until it generates the full deductive closure of the rules and percepts.
-Together, the resulting beliefs describe the current state as a point in N-dimensional space, with one dimension for each belief and its position specified by veracity scores.